ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/rewrite.md

 ## Installing the URL rewrite module

-The IIS URL Rewrite module is an add-in component for IIS that allows an administrator to create rules which can be used to rewrite a url along with several other functions.
+The IIS URL Rewrite module is an add-in component for IIS that allows an administrator to create rules which can be used to rewrite a URL along with several other functions.

 * To Install the URL Rewrite module on your server, please follow the below guide(This guide assumes that you already have IIS installed, if you do not, and are unsure how to do this, please follow our guide "installing IIS")